Sciatica Treatment

 Call (519) 208-2273 or book online today.

-The best treatment for sciatica in Kitchener Waterloo
+The best treatment for sciatica in Kitchener, Waterloo, and Cambridge

 CARESPACE is less than 10-minutes away

-Good news – if you’re looking for sciatica treatment near you and are in the Kitchener Waterloo area, there’s a CARESPACE multidisciplinary clinic less than 10-minutes away (book by selecting a discipline below).
+Good news – if you’re looking for sciatica treatment in the Kitchener Waterloo area, there’s a CARESPACE multidisciplinary clinic less than 10-minutes away (book by selecting a discipline below).
 And even better, our evidence-based team is driven to get the results you want so you can be your best.

 What causes Sciatica pain?